DrRoad/ellisp.github.io/_posts/2017-06-24-oz-polls-statespace.md

 }
 {% endhighlight %}

 And here's the R code that calls that Stan program and draws the resulting summary graphic.
 Stan works by compiling a program in C++ that is based on the statistical model specified in the `*.stan` file.
-Then the program in C++ zooms around the parameter space, moving slower in the combinations of parameters that seem more likely given the data and the specified prior distributions.
+Then the C++ program zooms around the high-dimensional parameter space, moving slower around the combinations of parameters that seem more likely given the data and the specified prior distributions.
 It can use multiple processors on your machine and works super fast given the complexity of what it's doing.

 {% highlight R %}
 #----------------no polls inbetween the elections------------